lxRbckl/Project-Domum/README.md

 ## [`Project Domum`](http://lxrbckl.com/Project-Domum)
-> Control an arbitrary amount of GPIO pins with a Discord bot.
+> A Raspberry Pi tool to control an arbitrary amount of GPIO pins using a Discord bot.
 Spring 2021.

 ### `Installation`
 ```